 Ever wonder why the setting of this game is called the "Nexus"?
 The word itself could either mean "connection", "center", or even "core".
 If you put the game's multiple maps and their themes in mind, you realize that the Nexus is a mixture of realms connected together!
 No wonder why the heroes are able to travel and battle in different maps or why some maps have the same minions and mercenaries.
 They are all connected!

 The Diablo heroes and the Lost Vikings generally have the hardest time adjusting to the Nexus, if their Stop Poking Me! quotes are any indication.
-Diablo is the only one of the four major franchises without a MOBA attached to them (StarCraft gave birth to Aeon of Strife, Warcraft generated Defense of the Ancients: All-Stars, and even Overwatch is something of a MOBA/FPS hybrid), and the Vikings are coming out of a seventeen-year retirement after last appearing in a platformer.
+Diablo is the only one of the four major franchises without a MOBA attached to them (StarCraft gave birth to Aeon of Strife, Warcraft generated Defense of the Ancients, and even Overwatch is something of a MOBA/FPS hybrid), and the Vikings are coming out of a seventeen-year retirement after last appearing in a platformer.

 Overwatch heroes do tend to have a lot of Wrong Genre Savvy to them, which is probably because they're used to a first-person game whereas every other franchise is top-down, third person, or side-scrolling.